Quintín Quevedo: The fall of Melgarejo and early plots

 Quevedo was made Prefect of Cochabamba in 1870 and was elected Senator for the Department of Tarata, having held the presidency of the National Congress that had met in Oruro that year.
 The same Congress granted him the promotion to brigadier general, on September 3, declaring him an “Enlightened Citizen of Bolivia” as a reward for the eminent services he had rendered to the Bolivia in his diplomatic career.

 After the fall of Melgarejo, on January 15, 1871, Quevedo, one of the favorites of the infamous caudillo, emigrated again to Peru and then moved to Chile, where he began to conspire tirelessly.
 In Valparaíso, he embarked on the steamer Tomé, carrying 104 mercenaries hired to make a revolution and several boxes of ammunition, weapons, and military uniforms, which were seized by the mayor of the city.
 Quevedo was a candidate for the presidency of the republic in 1872, and was defeated by his contender General Agustín Morales.
 He conspired again from Chilean coast, joined by other melgarejistas.
 Hopeful to obtain the support of the Chilean Government and, thus, fulfill his aspirations, Quevedo continued to scheme in Valparaíso.
 He left Valparaíso aboard the steamer Paquete de los Vilos on August 1, 1872, leading 180 men, Chileans and Bolivians, well armed and equipped.
 Furthermore, he also brought the brigantine María Luisa, containing 700 rifles, four mountain cannons and plenty of ammunition.
-He landed in Chimba (Antofagasta), proclaiming himself Supreme Chief of Bolivia; However, he defeated by the Prefect of the Litoral, Ruperto Fernández, who was aware of the landing and had left Cobija in command of the Omasuyos battalion, the police, and two pieces of artillery.
+He landed in Chimba (Antofagasta), proclaiming himself Supreme Chief of Bolivia; However, he was defeated by the Prefect of the Litoral, Ruperto Fernández, who was aware of the landing and had left Cobija in command of the Omasuyos battalion, the police, and two pieces of artillery.
 Quevedio took refuge in the Morro and López de Gama steamers, which belonged to Chilean industrialists.
 The Quevedo Expedition, as it had become known, had serious consequences, as it pushed Bolivia further toward Peru and soured relations with Chile.